Jordan-Swartz/Linked-File-System-C/README.md

 ---

 ## 3: Running the Project:
 - The project supports JSON serialization so that it can be executed with an existing system.
 If no existing system is provided as a command line argument then, by default, the program will create and save a new one.
+The project also allows the optional execution of unit tests (Step 6).

 ### Option 1: CMake
 1. Configure Project